UniversalDependencies/docs/_ud-feat/Number.md

 ## {{ page.title }}: {{ page.shortdef }}

-Number is usually inflectional feature of <a href="../ud-pos/NOUN.html">nouns</a> and, depending on language, other parts of speech (<a href="../ud-pos/ADJ.html">adjectives</a>, <a href="../ud-pos/VERB.html">verbs</a>) that mark agreement with nouns.
+Number is usually an inflectional feature of <a href="../ud-pos/NOUN.html">nouns</a> and, depending on language, other parts of speech (<a href="../ud-pos/ADJ.html">adjectives</a>, <a href="../ud-pos/VERB.html">verbs</a>) that mark agreement with nouns.